 - E. If still felt to be hypovolemic shock: - 1.
-Repeat 20 ml/kg normal saline IV per order of MCP.
+Repeat 20 ml/kg normal saline IV per order of Medical Command.

 - 2. Continue treatment per MCP orders. - F. If blood pressure is > 90 systolic and patient has no other signs or symptoms of shock, administer 100 ml/hour normal saline IV and continue to monitor patient. - G. If distributive shock is suspected: - 1.
+If anaphylaxis or allergic reaction, refer to Allergic Reaction / Anaphylaxis Protocol 4501. - 2.
+Initial treatment same as hypovolemic shock above. - 3.
+If hypotension (BP < 90 systolic) and other signs and symptoms of shock persist after administration of 20 ml/kg normal saline bolus, then: - a.
+Reassess that shock is distributive and not from untreated hypovolemia. - b.
+Contact Medical Command and consider initiate an Epinephrine infusion (mix 1 mg of Epinephrine 1:1,000 in 1 L of normal saline producing a concentration of 1 mcg/ml) titrating from 1 mcg/min to 10 mcg/min for adults utilizing the Emergency Epinephrine Infusion Drip Charts. per MCP order.

-If anaphylaxis or allergic reaction, refer to Allergic Reaction / Anaphylaxis Protocol 5501. - 2.
-Initial treatment same as hypovolemic shock above. - H. If cardiogenic shock is suspected: - 1.
-Immediate transport. - 2.
-Establish IV normal saline and administer fluid bolus of 250 ml assessing for signs of fluid overload. - 3.
-Reassess appearance, vital signs, and signs and symptoms of shock. - 4.
-If there is no rhythm disturbance and patient remains poorly perfused after the initial fluid bolus: - a.
-Contact Medical Command and consider repeat 250 ml fluid bolus per MCP order.
+- Titrate Epinephrine infusion for a SBP > 90 mmHg or a MAP > 65 mmHg per MCP order. - H. If cardiogenic shock is suspected: - 1.
+Immediate transport. - Establish IV normal saline and administer fluid bolus of 250 ml assessing for signs of fluid overload. - 3.
+Reassess appearance, vital signs, and signs and symptoms of shock.

+- 4. If there is no rhythm disturbance and patient remains poorly perfused after the initial fluid bolus: - a.
+Contact Medical Command and consider initiate an Epinephrine infusion (mix 1 mg of Epinephrine 1:1,000 in 1 L of normal saline producing a concentration of 1 mcg/ml) titrating from 1 mcg/min to 10 mcg/min for adults utilizing the Emergency Epinephrine Infusion Drip Charts. per MCP order.